andrearastelli/andrearastelli.github.io/_posts/2020-05-15-Octree-and-simple-ray-hit-demo-part-1.md

 This implies that, for debug purposes, I needed to separate the 3D and the 2D rendered preview in such a way that would be easy to see what is happening in the 3D scene and, at the same time, what the rendered image looks like.

-In order to do that, I'll be using a [`p5.Renderer`](https://p5js.org/reference/#/p5.Renderer) object.
-This kind of object allows the creation of a graphics context in addition to the main one provided by the basic `createCanvas()` function, and that can be then drawn into the main canvas like an image.
+In order to do that, I'll be using a [`p5.Graphics`](https://p5js.org/reference/#/p5.Graphics) object and a [`p5.Image`](https://p5js.org/reference/#/p5.Graphics) object.
+This kind of objects allows the creation of a graphics context in addition to the main one provided by the basic `createCanvas()` function.

-I'll be using two of those objects, one for the 3D scene preview and one for the actual raytraced image.
+I'll be using those objects, one for the 3D scene preview and one for the actual raytraced image.

 The idea is to draw those two graphics context, one next to the other, so will be clear what the raytracer is doing in the 3D scene and how the final image genration looks like in the preview.